Est. 2026 · Indigenous-Led · Canada

 KHIST Deploys Capital

-The Kanada House Indigenous Sovereign Trust invests as the 40% operating partner through KH National.
+The Kanada House Indigenous Sovereign Trust invests as the operating partner through HOK National.
 Indigenous capital, deployed by Indigenous governance, into Indigenous-owned assets.

 04